curl/curl/docs/ECH.md

 There are what seem like oddball differences:

 - The DoH URL in``$HOME/.curlrc`` can use "1.1.1.1" for OpenSSL but has to be "one.one.one.one" for WolfSSL.
-The latter works for both, so OK, we'll change to that.
+The latter works for both, so OK, we will change to that.
 - There seems to be some difference in CA databases too - the WolfSSL version does not like ``defo.ie``, whereas the system and OpenSSL ones do.
 We can ignore